 The law of God is in his heart.

 Our last four pieces all have a bit of the late 19th century feel, both in lyrics and in the music.
 They’re a joy to perform.
 Please read on for more of the story!

-The tune for Idumea was written by Ananias Davisson (1780-1857) of Shenandoah County, Virginia.
+10. The tune for Idumea was written by Ananias Davisson (1780-1857) of Shenandoah County, Virginia.
 Richard Bjella (Lawrence University) arranged the piece.
 It’s a haunting and popular Appalachian minor song in Southern shape-note circles.
 Charles Wesley’s harsh and frightening words are used.
 You’ll find the tone of the choir and even the approach to words “rustic,” to say the least.
 The phrase “hell-fire and brimstone” comes to mind and may well represent the beliefs of the religious of the era.
 How does this dark and terrifying painting of the hereafter fit with a theme of love, celebration and deep respect for all beings?
 It really doesn’t!
 But, look at it this way.
 Life can be sharp and edgy!
-The dark and edgy quality of Idumea most certainly provides a sharp contrast to our theme…making the theme shine, don’t you think!
+The dark and edgy quality of Idumea most certainly provides a sharp contrast to our theme…we hope it makes the theme shine.
 But mostly, our excuse for programming the work is because it certainly is fun to sing!

 Here is the playlist:

 “All we are, we have found in song…music’s fierce compassion flows from you…”